Kylemc1413/BeatSaberSongLoader/README.md

 "previewDuration" - Time in seconds the song will be previewed in selection screen "coverImagePath" - Cover image name
-"environmentName" - Game environment to be used "songTimeOffset" - Time in seconds of how early a song should start.
+"environmentName" - Game environment to be used "customEnvironment" - Custom Platform override, will use "environmentName" if CustomPlatforms isn't installed or disabled "customEnvironmentHash" - The hash found on ModelSaber, used to download missing platforms "songTimeOffset" - Time in seconds of how early a song should start.
 Negative numbers for starting the song later "shuffle" - Time in number of beats how much a note should shift "shufflePeriod" - Time in number of beats how often a note should shift.
 Don't ask me why this is a feature, I don't know